 Rapid Review of Aerosol Generating Procedures in Dentistry

-SDCEP, with the support of Cochrane Oral Health, is coordinating a rapid review of the international evidence related to aerosol generating procedures in dental healthcare.
-A UK-wide working group with topic experts (including medical virology and aerobiology), representatives of the general, public and hospital dental services and patients.
+SDCEP, with the support of Cochrane Oral Health, has conducted a rapid review of the evidence related to the mitigation of aerosol generating procedures in dentistry and the associated risk of transmission of SARS-CoV-2 (COVID-19).

-Related relevant work being carried out by others, includes:
+Related relevant work carried out by others, includes:

-NHS NSS SBAR on Ventilation in dental surgeries
+NSS Technical Report on ventilation in dental surgeries

 NHS National Services Scotland (NHS NSS) has published “SBAR Ventilation, water and environmental cleaning in dental surgeries relating to COVID-19“.
 The document examines the current evidence base for requirements for ventilation as a control strategy and the modeling of AGPs.
 NHS NSS state that it is not intended as specific formal guidance in itself, but to provide recommendations to help inform future policy and the development of guidance.
 This document had been produced by a short life working group led by Health Facilities Scotland that included representation from all four UK nations.
 SDCEP was not part of this group.